Is Apple Rotting?

 The truth is that Apple isn’t really a tech company.
 At its core, Apple is the world’s leading lifestyle brand.

-According to Forbes, Apple is actually the world’s leading brand—period.
+And that’s worth a lot.
+Forbes calculates Apple is actually the world’s leading brand—period.
 Forbes puts Apple’s brand value alone at nearly a quarter of a trillion dollars.
-Plus, Apple does this all without spending much on traditional advertising.
+Plus, Apple does this by spending just a sliver on traditional advertising.
 Its marketing strategy is largely word of mouth…and if you’re an Apple acolyte, your mouth is really all they need.

 Undoubtedly, all that adulation has translated into orchards full of dollars.
 Apple was the first company in history to achieve a market value of $1 trillion…although today it modestly trails both Microsoft and Nvidia, who live in the neighborhood of $4 trillion.

-So, there’s no doubt: historically and right now, Apple is a global business behemoth.
+So, there’s no doubt: historically and currently, Apple is a global business behemoth.

-But the real question is this: is it true that it’s just not quite what it used to be?
+But the real question is this: is it true that Apple’s just not quite what it used to be?

 Warning Signs?